kids-first/kf-lib-data-ingest/docs/source/tutorial/package_testing.rst

 output files and builds up the ``concept_discovery`` dict, which stores the following:

-    1. A mapping of every concept it found in all of the stage output files to a list of all of the source data files that concept was found in
+    - A mapping of every concept it found in all of the stage output files to a list of all of the source data files that the concept was found in

-    2. A mapping of every concept attribute it found in all of the stage output files to a list of all of the source data files that concept attribute was found in
+    - A mapping of every concept attribute it found in all of the stage output files to a list of all of the source data files that the concept attribute was found in

-    3. A mapping of every pair of concept attributes it found in all of the stage output files to a list of all of the source data files that concept attribute pair was found in
+    - A mapping of every pair of concept attributes it found in all of the stage output files to a list of all of the source data files that the concept attribute pair was found in

 The concept discovery data is used to compute the counts of concepts, attributes, and relationships.